dannywillems/ocaml-imagemagick/README.txt

 REQUISITES:
-      Objective Caml, which can be obtained from:
+      OCaml, which can be obtained from:
        - http://caml.inria.fr/ocaml/
       ImageMagick, which you will find at:
        - http://www.imagemagick.org/script/download.php